Veteran Weather Station www.gympieweather.com |

 (Check date and time)

-IDQ21033 Australian Government Bureau of Meteorology TOP PRIORITY FOR IMMEDIATE BROADCAST Cancellation of Severe Thunderstorm Warning For people in Channel Country Forecast District.
-Issued at 10:57 pm Thursday, 30 November 2023.
+IDQ21033 Australian Government Bureau of Meteorology TOP PRIORITY FOR IMMEDIATE BROADCAST Cancellation of Severe Thunderstorm Warning For people in Wide Bay and Burnett and Southeast Coast Forecast Districts.
+Issued at 9:50 pm Saturday, 12 April 2025.
+Heavy rainfall with thunderstorms has eased.
 The immediate threat of severe thunderstorms has passed, but the situation will continue to be monitored and further warnings will be issued if necessary.
-Alice Springs (NT) recorded a 113 km/h wind gust at 4:03pm.
-Queensland Fire and Emergency Services advises that people should: * Beware of fallen trees and powerlines. * Never drive, walk or ride through flood waters.
-If it's flooded, forget it. * For emergency assistance contact the SES on 132 500.
+87 mm was recorded at Kippa-Ring in the 1 hour to 6:02 pm.
+81 mm was recorded at Redcliffe in the 1 hour to 6 pm.
+63 mm was observed at Tallebudgera Creek Dam in the 53 minutes to 3:26 pm.
+Emergency services advise people to: * Never drive, walk, play or ride through floodwater.
+It is dangerous. * Stay away from storm water drains. * Stay away from fallen powerlines. * Drive slowly and never drive through floodwaters.
+If the road is flooded or damaged, go another way. * For storm help, call the SES on 132 500 or download the free SES Assistance QLD app.
+If severe thunderstorms develop in the Southeast Queensland area (east of Dalby from Rainbow Beach to Stanthorpe), a more detailed Severe Thunderstorm Warning will be issued to people in this area.
 Warnings are also available through TV and Radio broadcasts, the Bureau's website at www.bom.gov.au or call 1300 659 210.
-The Bureau and Queensland Fire and Emergency Services would appreciate warnings being broadcast regularly.
+The Bureau and emergency services would appreciate warnings being broadcast regularly.
 Copyright Commonwealth of Australia 2011, Bureau of Meteorology (ABN 92 637 533 532).
 Users of these web pages are deemed to have read and accepted the conditions described in the Copyright, Disclaimer, and Privacy statements (http://www.bom.gov.au/other/copyright.shtml). |

 Severe